-The skill of identifying compatible numbers begins in kindergarten or earlier, as children learn parts of numbers ranging from 3 (1 + 1+ 1 or 1 + 2) to 10.
+The skill of identifying compatible numbers begins in kindergarten or earlier as children learn parts of numbers ranging from 3 (1 + 1+ 1 or 1 + 2) to 10.
 A common way to learn compatible parts of small numbers in kindergarten and first grade is to play the "hiding game."
-After displaying six cubes, a player holds them behind her back, brings out two and asks the other player how many are "hiding."
+After displaying six cubes, a player holds them behind her back, brings out two and asks the other player how many are "hidden."

 Benchmark Compatible Numbers